microsoft/fastlane-plugin-appcenter/README.md

 `appcenter_upload` allows you to upload and [distribute](https://docs.microsoft.com/en-us/appcenter/distribution/uploading) apps to your testers on App Center as well as to upload .dSYM files to [collect detailed crash reports](https://docs.microsoft.com/en-us/appcenter/crashes/ios) in App Center.

+`appcenter_fetch_version_number` allows you to obtain the latest version number (short or full) for an app.
+This is useful for tasks such as getting the latest version of an app so that an increment action can take place on CI, or checking that an upload has been successful.

 ## Usage

 To get started, first, [obtain an API token](https://appcenter.ms/settings/apitokens) in App Center.
 The API Token is used to authenticate with the App Center API in each call.